Zumarraga, Spain

 Zumarraga (/eu/) is a municipality and industrial town in Gipuzkoa province of the Basque Country autonomous community of northern Spain, approximately 35 mi by road southwest of San Sebastián and 10 mi northwest of Idiazabal.
 As of 2018 the municipality had a population of 9834 people.
 The Urola river flows through the vicinity.
-It is the birthplace of Miguel López de Legazpi, conquistador who explored the Pacific Islands and the East Indies, and of Iñaki Urdangarín, the husband of Infanta Cristina of Spain.
+It is the birthplace of Miguel López de Legazpi, a conquistador who explored the Pacific Islands and the East Indies, and of Iñaki Urdangarín, the husband of Infanta Cristina of Spain.

 History

 In 1446 a battle took place there during the War of the Bands.
 In the 15th-century, the bridge that separates the municipalities of Zumárraga and Urretxu was named after the Zufiaur family.

 Geography

 Zumárraga is situated in the Gipuzkoan valley of Alto Urola.
 The valley is narrow with a width of about 3 km.
 On the west, the Urola River separates it from the neighboring Urrechu, with which it forms an urban area.
 In the south, it borders with Legazpi and Gaviria, in the west with Ezkio-Itsaso, and in the north with Azpeitia and Azkoitia.
 The main mountains of Zumárraga are Samiño (930 m), Izazpi (967 m), and Beloqui (660 m).

 Some of the main neighborhoods and streets include Secundino Esnaola, Etxeberri, Orbegozo, Plaza Leturias, Argixao, Eitza, Avenue Padre Urdaneta, Ipar Haizea, Agiña, San Cristóbal, Eliz-kale, Bidezar, Izazpi, Search Isusi, Oquendo, Plaza Navarra, Piedad, Legazpi, Soraitz, Avenue Euskal Herria, San Isidro, and Txurruka.